daxmawal/StarPU-Inference-Server/docs/docker_guide.md

 ## 5) Run the server container

-Change into the directory that contains `bert_docker.yml` so the volume mount resolves correctly:
+Change into the directory that contains `bert_docker.yml` so the volume mount resolves correctly, `--network=host` only works on Linux.
+If you just joined the `docker` group, open a fresh shell so the new membership takes effect.

 ```bash
 cd models